k0shk0sh/FastHub/CONTRIBUTE.md

 ### Registering GitHub Account

-Before you close the project, Please read the guide below to be able to login from FastHub.
+Before you clone the project, Please read the guide below to be able to login from FastHub.

 [GitHub Guide](https://auth0.com/docs/connections/social/github)